 Heat pumps’ cost effectiveness in Scotland has always been questioned.
 You’ll find tons of pro and con arguments online.
 Out of all of them, one thing is for sure: it all depends on the size of the collector, pump, or heat emitter.
 If these are incompatible then no, heat pumps (ground or air) are not cost effective.

-In this article, we take a closer look at how to make sure you get great value for money when it comes to heat pumps.
+In this article, we take a closer look at how to make sure you get great value for money when it comes to using heat pumps in Scotland.

 How Do Heat Pumps Operate?